oracle-livelabs/database/patch-me-if-you-can/07-advanced-patching/advanced-patching.md

 Optimizer fixes are provided as part of the Release Update.
 However, those optimizer fixes which might cause plan changes are turned off.
 Meaning the fix is present in the database, but the old code is still activated.
 This allows you to maintain maximum plan stability in your database and only turn on those optimizer fixes that you need for a given problem.

-1. List all the optimizer fixes that were added by the last Release Update.
+1. Still in the *yellow* terminal 🟨 and connected to the *FTEX* database.
+List all the optimizer fixes that were added by the last Release Update.

     ```
     <copy>